momotofu/programming-notes/web/CRUD.md

 # CRUD Review
 ## Operations with SQLAlchemy
-In this lesson, we performed all of our CRUD operations with SQLAlchemy on an SQLite database.
+CRUD operations with SQLAlchemy on an SQLite database.
 Before we perform any operations, we must first import the necessary libraries, connect to our restaurantMenu.db, and create a session to interface with the database:
 ```
 from sqlalchemy import create_engine
 from sqlalchemy.orm import sessionmaker